 Rosacea can also be treated with a pulsed-light treatment, called Lumecca.

 For some, scars can be great storytellers and conversation starters, but for many scars are unsightly and sometimes even embarrassing.

 Scars are areas of fibrous tissue (fibrosis) that replace normal skin after injury.

 A scar results from the biological process of wound repair in the skin and other tissues of the body.

 Thus, scarring is a natural part of the healing process.

 With the exception of very minor lesions, every wound results in some degree of scarring.

 We treat scars in the following ways:

 Facial treatments are naturally the most sought after laser skin rejuvenation treatments.
-This is because the appearance of our facial skin has great impact on how attractive we look.
-Smooth, wrinkle free facial skin makes us look young and healthy.
+This is because the appearance of our facial skin has a great impact on how attractive we look.
+Smooth, wrinkle-free facial skin makes us look young and healthy.

 Skin rejuvenation can include targeting: